Amaryllis is a bulbous plant that is truly magnificent when it blooms in fall, or winter indoors.

 Remember to plant it in special flower plant soil mix, or re-potting soil mix.

-For them to bloom at Christmas, plant your bulbs in October.
+- For it to bloom at Christmas, plant your bulbs in October.

-An amaryllis bulb must be planted so that roots touch the bottom and the cut stem just sticks out from the soil.
+Plant the amaryllis bulb so that roots touch the bottom and the cut stem just sticks out from the soil.

 If you’ve already got an amaryllis and you wish to make it bloom again, check our page that deals with this specifically: